serhatgktp/amorr/doc/sprint4/PB.md

 ### As a service provider, I want to be able to create posts under my profile where I can not only write texts but also attach images so I can keep clients updated regarding ongoing discounts, closures, promotions, etc
 - Service providers should be able to create time stamped posts that include text and images attached

-### As a service provider, I want to be able to view all reviews I have received including the message and rating of each review so I know how to improve my service
-- Service Providers are able to view a lists of previously received Reviews (maybe under profile) including the data contained in the respective review

 ### As a service provider, I would like to see a popup page, after clicking on the “More Info” button in the list of my appointments page, containing the full details of an appointment with different information specified depending on the type of appointment.
 - Details of the appointment should include: date requested, date confirmed, appointment status, appointment date, appointment time, appointment address, and payment method